eaadame/Python-Projects/Movie Recommender System/README.md

 ## About
+In this project, I built out a movie recommender system using a correlation matrix that matched user feedback to movies they had watched.

 ## Data
-In this project, I referenced the steps found at Analytics India Magazine. (https://analyticsindiamag.com/how-to-build-your-first-recommender-system-using-python-movielens-dataset/)
+I referenced the steps found at Analytics India Magazine. (https://analyticsindiamag.com/how-to-build-your-first-recommender-system-using-python-movielens-dataset/)

 However, for this project, I ensured that the recommender system relied on specific user input in order for the system to work.
 This was done by including a simple UserInput option.